 Like so many unfortunate families, Fussell understands the challenges and difficulties that come with this disease, and that is why he made the decision to embark on this ambitious journey.

 “Alzheimer’s is devastating,” Fussell says.
 “It’s hard for the individual that is diagnosed, but it’s really the families and caregivers that struggle the most.
 Not only do people need to donate to this cause, but they need to know how serious it is.”

 5.4 million Americans have Alzheimer’s disease.
 Every 68 seconds someone in the U.S. is diagnosed.
 The Alzheimer's Association, Georgia Chapter serves more than 200,000 Georgians living with Alzheimer’s disease and their families.
 Our mission is to eliminate Alzheimer’s disease through the advancement of research and promotion of brain health, and to enhance care and support for all individuals, their families and caregivers.
 Alzheimer’s disease is the 6th leading cause of death with no cure or treatment to slow its progression.

-Fussell raised over $27,000 for the Alzheimer’s Association.
-To learn more about his journey and read his personal story visit http://www.acrosstheland2013.com/.
+In 2014, Fussell raised over $27,000 for the Alzheimer’s Association, and he hopes to surpass this amount in 2015.
+To learn more about his upcoming journey and read his personal story visit www.acrosstheland2015.com.